andypike/Talks/README.markdown

 ORM Battle - Castle ActiveRecord
 --------------------------------

-* DevEvening talk on 25/02/2010 - 15 mins
+* DevEvening talk on 25/02/2010 - 20 mins
 * Includes slides and example source code for using ActiveRecord base classes and ActiveRecordMediator to create a repository.
-* Shows the integration with MonoRail in a simple application
+* Shows the integration with MonoRail and Windsor in a simple application
+* Shows how to test your ActiveRecord queries
+* To run: There are 3 databases - 1 for base class sample, 1 for repository sample and 1 for the tests.
+The connection string in set in ActiveRecord.config for each project.

 Introduction to TDD
 -------------------